 - Now it’s time to stain and/or paint your tray.
 I stained mine first, let it dry over night, and then painted it off-white the next day.
 After another day of drying, I gave my holder a rough sand with medium sandpaper to give it a more vintage, chippy look.
 I also attached leftover hardware from the old laundry room cabinets we took out to the sides of my holder.

-If you or someone you know has chickens or you get your farm fresh eggs from a local farmer or farmer’s market, this egg tray is easy to make and a fun little DIY day project.
-It also make the perfect way to store fresh eggs on your kitchen counter and it looks pretty too!
+If you or someone you know has chickens or you get your farm fresh eggs from a local farmer or farmer’s market, this DIY wood egg tray is easy to make.
+It’s also a fun little DIY day project.
+This egg tray is the perfect way to store fresh eggs on your kitchen counter and it looks pretty too!
 I hope you enjoy making your own.